DigPacks/digpacks-translator-pro/README.md

 - System-assigned managed identity to communicate with the Storage Account.

 ### 3. Power Apps
-- Power Apps Premium licensing for all users.
+- Power Apps Premium licenses for all users.

 ### 4. Power Automate
-- Power Automate Premium licensing for all users.
+- Power Automate Premium licenses for all users.

 ## Installation / deployment